 Empty out the fridge and use up leftover ingredients as toppings.
 Anything that is good on a loaded baked potato would probably also be good on these, so that might give you a place to start experimenting.

-P.S.
 Always check the prices of larger blocks of cheese compared to the smaller blocks.
 At my local store they’re almost always just about the same price per ounce, but this week the large 16oz. block was only $3.88, which is a GREAT deal.
 The large block can be cut into smaller chunks and stashed in the freezer.
 Just make sure to wrap them tightly to prevent freezer burn.

-Broccoli Cheddar Baked Potatoes
+Broccoli Cheddar Stuffed Baked Potatoes

-- 4 russet potatoes (2 lb. total) ($2.99)
+- 4 russet potatoes (about ¾ lb. each) ($2.35)